w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

   - In case of failure, a new master must be drawn
 - Delay in write propagation can be a source of inconsistency
   - Two users may read different values at the same time
-  - *Read inconsistency can be problematic, but are relatively limited in time*
+  - *Read inconsistency can be problematic, but it is relatively limited in time*
 - Not ideal when the workload mainly consists of writes

 # Peer-to-peer replication